miles-no/aspnet-docker/README.md

 # ASPNET Docker example

-NOTE: Tested on OSX / Mono 4.0.1 (locally installed)
+NOTE: Tested on OSX with DNVM 1.0.0-beta8-15502 / DNX 1.0.0-beta7.coreclr.x64.darwin / 1.0.0-beta7.coreclr.x64.linux

-This is a small project to test "natively" running an ASP.NET application without requiring mono.
+This is a small WebApi project to test "natively" running an ASP.NET application without requiring Mono.
 Instead, we are deploying the `coreclr` runtime for Linux as part of the packaging process.

 Advantages: